Virginia Tech to host new student orientation sessions virtually

 “Orientation is really important because it gives new students a chance to kind of get to know campus and start meeting people, it also gives them a chance to learn all about the countless resources that Tech actually has to offer, and ask any questions that they may be unsure of," said orientation team board member Casey Barker.

-Before and after their live orientation dates, incoming students will also complete online modules with information on housing, dining, classes, and more.
+Before and after their live orientation dates, incoming students will also complete online modules with information on housing, dining, classes and more.

 These students may be starting off their college careers under unique circumstances, but it could just be the start of a very bright future.